Join Us

 Students and young people have long been at the forefront of movements that stand up to injustice and call for fundamental rights and safety for all.
 Universities often provide a unique space for people to come together, share learning, and speak out - from civil rights to the Vietnam war, and more recently for refugee rights, in support of the #BlackLivesMatter movement, and in calling for a ceasefire and end to the bombardment of Gaza, we as young people cannot underestimate the privilege, and opportunities for positive change, that come with the opportunity to be part of student communities.

 At SolidariTee, we combine education and awareness-raising with direct support to refugees.
 We don't just talk about the issues - we're united in our goal to directly fund grassroots organisations providing vital legal aid and mental health support to refugees in Greece.
-So far, we have provided more than £400,000 in grants to NGOs for whom accessing funding for their vital work is incredibly challenging.
+Since being founded, we have been able to provide more than half a million pounds in direct support to grassroots NGOs (non-governmental organisations) supporting refugees and asylum seekers in Greece, in addition to providing expert training to more than 40 legal aid professionals.

 Our events, infographics and advocacy go hand in hand with the work done by expert humanitarian professionals.
 In this way, we're making sure that we help those fleeing violence and persecution today, whilst also creating a culture change in support of refugees in the longer-term.